l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 From the perspective of the user, that's failure.

+Yes.
 This is not a good use case for LLMs; but it is one they are explicitly marketed for.
 I cringe whenever I see someone suggest to query an LLM for facts or research them.
 (Unless, of course, they really cross-check all assumptions, which experience with even university-grade work suggests is not going to happen.)

 #### If everything you have is an LLM ...